jonnyleealas/jonnyleealas/README.md

 <pre>
 <b>
- 👨‍🎓 Currently an Apprentice at GOOGLE.
+ 👨‍🎓 Currently an Apprentice at GOOGLE 2021

- 👨‍💻 Javascript and Java.
+ 👨‍💻 Javascript and Java

- 🎓 2020-2021 Code Fellows Coding Academy Graduate
+ 🎓 Code Fellows Coding Academy Graduate 2020-2021

  🥅 My goal is learn as much as I can about technology so I can build without limits!
 </b>